Labbeti/aac-metrics/README.md

 ## Additional notes
 ### CIDEr or CIDEr-D ?
-The CIDEr [4] metric differs from CIDEr-D because it applies a stemmer to each word before computing the n-grams of the sentences.
-In AAC, only the CIDEr-D is reported and used for SPIDEr, but some papers called it "CIDEr".
+The CIDEr metric differs from CIDEr-D because it applies a stemmer to each word before computing the n-grams of the sentences.
+In AAC, only the CIDEr-D is reported and used for SPIDEr in [caption-evaluation-tools](https://github.com/audio-captioning/caption-evaluation-tools), but some papers called it "CIDEr".

-### Does metric work on multi-GPU ?
+### Does metrics work on multi-GPU ?
 No. Most of these metrics use numpy or external java programs to run, which prevents multi-GPU testing for now.

 ### Is torchmetrics needed for this package ?